aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-mobi/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSB to MOBI conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and MOBI files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+<h2>Why to Convert XLSB to MOBI?</h2>

+XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+MOBI is a popular eBook format developed by Amazon for Kindle devices.
+It is a proprietary format and is used to store eBooks and other digital publications.
+Converting XLSB to MOBI allows users to view the content of the XLSB file on Kindle devices.

+<h2>How Aspose.Total Helps for XLSB to MOBI Conversion?</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers automate the process of converting XLSB to MOBI.
+It is a collection of APIs that can be used to work with different file formats including XLSB and MOBI.
+The conversion process is mainly in two steps.
+Firstly, the XLSB file is converted to HTML using Aspose.Cells for Python via .NET API.
+After that, the HTML file is saved into the desired Microsoft Word format using Aspose.Words for Python via .NET API.
+This Word file can then be converted to MOBI format using any third-party tool.

+Aspose.Total for Python via .NET API is a powerful tool that can help developers automate the process of converting XLSB to MOBI.
+It is a comprehensive package of APIs that can be used to work with different file formats.
+It is easy to use and can help developers save time and effort in the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}